Slicer/SlicerJupyter/README.md

 Slicer's Python kernel can be used in Jupyter servers in external Python environments.
 Kernel specification installation command is displayed in `Jupyter server in external Python environment` section in `JupyterKernel` module.

+You need to install and set up these Python packages: `jupyter ipywidgets pandas ipyevents ipycanvas` (see how it is done for Slicer's Python environment [here](https://github.com/Slicer/SlicerJupyter/blob/master/JupyterNotebooks/JupyterNotebooks.py#L29-L62)).

 ## Option 3.
 Run using docker on your computer

 - Install [docker](https://www.docker.com/)